What42Pizza/42s-Backrooms/README.md

 - Finding entities on level 4
 	- Not many people have been to level 4 (and come back), but those who did have never reported seeing any entities.
 It is unclear whether this is because there are no entities in level 4 or if it's because no one has ever survived an entity on level 4.
 - Falling unconscious
-	- People have reported being dizzy, and poeple have reported almost falling unconscious, but no one has actually fallen unconscious and reported on it.
+	- People have reported being dizzy, and people have reported almost falling unconscious, but no one has actually fallen unconscious and reported on it.
 - Death
 	- It may seem obvious that no one has every reported themselves dying, but the fact that no death ever has been reported is actually quite strange due to groups.
 It should absolutely be possible for, for instance, one person in a group to die from something in level 3, but nothing like this has ever been reported.
 No one knows if the reason no deaths have been recorded is because they don't happen or if it's because they don't happen to parts of groups.
 - Dying to entities